AzaharSK/my-app/README.md

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 3. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) for VS Code
 4. Clone the repository:
+6. Open the project in VS Code
+7. When prompted, click "Reopen in Container" or use the command palette (F1) and select "Dev Containers: Reopen in Container"
+8. Wait for the container to build and start (this may take a few minutes the first time)
+9. The development server will automatically start (accessible at http://localhost:5000)

+All dependencies, including Node.js, PostgreSQL, and required npm packages will be automatically installed in the container.

 ```bash
 git clone https://github.com/AzaharSK/my-app.git